Queen Maud Land: Research stations

 Queen Maud Land is currently home to at least 13 research stations, six of which are operated year-round.
 Norway, Germany and Japan all operate both a perennial and a seasonal station.
-These are the Norwegian Troll and Tor; the German Neumayer-Station III and Kohnen; and the Japanese Showa and Dome Fuji.
+These are the Norwegian Troll and Tor; the German Neumayer Station III and Kohnen; and the Japanese Showa and Dome Fuji.
 India, Russia and South Africa also operate one permanent station each.
 Maitri, Novolazarevskaya, and SANAE IV, respectively.
-The remaining stations are seasonal, and include: the Belgian Princess Elisabeth Base; the Finnish Aboa; the Pakistani Jinnah; and the Swedish Wasa.
+The remaining stations are seasonal, and include: the Belgian Princess Elisabeth Antarctica base; the Finnish Aboa; the Pakistani Jinnah; and the Swedish Wasa.
 These stations' total summer population is approximately 494, but with considerably fewer in winter.

 These stations are connected by the Dronning Maud Land Air Network Project (DROMLAN), which is a cooperative agreement for transportation between eleven nations with research stations in East Antarctica.
 Long-range aircraft fly between Cape Town, South Africa and either the Troll Airfield, located at the Troll research station, or the runway at the Novolazarevskaya Station.
 From these two main airfields, smaller aircraft may fly further to other Antarctic destinations.

 Norway's Troll station serves as a major hub of the DROMLAN network through the Troll Airfield.
 Research at Troll include air and atmospheric measurements, monitoring of greenhouse gases and bird colonies, as well as meteorological and climate research.
 The other Norwegian station, Tor, was established for researching birds at the breeding colony in Svarthamaren Mountain.

 Activities conducted by Russia's Novolazarevskaya Station include environmental monitoring, geodesy/mapping, geomagnetic and meteorological observations, glaciology, biology, ionospheric / auroral observations, limnology, geology, geophysics and seismology.